Community Outreach

 The Birmingham FBI offers public speakers on a limited basis on a variety of topics pertaining to the Bureau’s investigative mission.
 All requests for speakers must be submitted online a minimum of four weeks prior to your presentation date.
 Requests are subject to availability.

-The FBI Citizens Academy is a stimulating program that gives business, religious, civic, and community leaders an inside look at the FBI.
-During the academy, students gain insight into the structure and operation of FBI field offices and resident agencies and learn the services the FBI provides to local and state law enforcement agencies.
-It is the goal of the FBI Citizens Academy to foster a greater understanding of the role of federal law enforcement in the community through frank discussion and education.
+The Citizens Academy is an engaging six-to-eight-week program that gives business, religious, civic, and community leaders an inside look at the FBI.
+Classes meet in the evening at the FBI field office.
+The mission of the FBI Citizens Academy is to foster a greater understanding of the role of federal law enforcement in the community through frank discussion and education.

-FBI Birmingham has two Citizens Academy classes annually, Huntsville and Birmingham:
+FBI Birmingham Division has two Citizens Academy classes annually: Huntsville and Birmingham:

 Candidates must meet the following criteria:

-• Must consent to a limited background check, to include fingerprint check
+- Consent to a limited background investigation, to include fingerprint checks

-• Agree to attend all sessions with no more than two excused absence
+- Agree to attend all sessions with no more than two excused absences

 To Apply